excelmm/adventofcode2019/README.md

 **RETROACTIVELY** doing AOC 2019 while waiting for AOC 2020 problems :')

-This will also be a playground for me to learn new languages; I will track that problems i did in which languages below:
+This will also be a playground for me to learn new languages; I will track what problems i did in which languages below:

 | Problem Set | Java | Go | C++ | Kotlin | Rust |
 | -- | -- | -- | -- | -- | -- |